Representation Bias in Data: A Survey on Identification and Resolution Techniques: Conclusion

-\subsection{Conclusion}
+\section{Conclusion}

-In this paper, we surveyed techniques for identification and resolution of representation bias in data.
-We provided an thorough overview on the problem definition, the causes and how to measure and quantify this this phenomena.
-We then presented a classification based on multiple dimensions such as type of task, attribute type, relation model, etc. and then had a side by side comparison of the techniques.
+In this paper, we surveyed techniques for the identification and resolution of representation bias in data.
+After reviewing the fairness literature at a high level, we provided a thorough overview of the problem definition, the causes, and how to measure and quantify this phenomenon in both structured and unstructured data.
+Depending on the data type, we then presented taxonomies based on multiple dimensions and had side-by-side comparisons of the techniques.
 We discussed the details of several algorithms to illustrate the different challenges and the problems they address.
-We envision the following research directions to be important to pursue: \begin{itemize} \item \textit{Addressing representation bias in other types of data sets.} As we discussed in section \ref{sec:discussion}, with the extension of the problem scope to new data types such as multimedia, text, graphs, streams, spatio-temporal, etc., new challenges arise and the current solutions may not be directly extendable.
-Therefore, it is crucial that representation bias is addressed in a data type specific manner. \item \textit{More metrics for measuring representation bias.} Existing works have introduced \textit{coverage} and \textit{representation rate} for measuring representation bias.
+Two promising research directions we envision being important are: \begin{itemize} \item \textit{Addressing representation bias in other types of data sets.} As we discussed in section \ref{sec:unstructured}, with the extension of the problem scope to new data types such as streaming data, spatio-temporal data, etc., new challenges arise and the current solutions may not be directly extendable. \item \textit{More metrics for measuring representation bias.} Existing works have introduced \textit{coverage} and \textit{representation rate} for measuring representation bias.
 However, each metric has potential shortcomings that provide new research opportunities.
-Furthermore, when it comes to data quality and trust measures in data, there is no such a thing as ``enough'' and there is always room for improvement. \end{itemize} Finally, it is critical to note that although representation bias is an important matter, it does not necessarily imply poor and groundless decision making of the system.
-To clarify more, we investigate this in a task-specific context.
-In a classification setting, having representation bias in regions far from the boundary is likely to be immaterial since those points may not contribute to refining the boundary.
-In a regression setting, in regions of the training data where the fluctuation of the value that is to be predicted is not much, representation bias is much less important than in regions that have a higher fluctuation.
-Therefore, it is safe to say that representation bias is problematic in the regions where the model behind decision system fails to interpolate properly based on the current data sample.
+Furthermore, when it comes to data quality and trust measures in data, there is no such thing as ``enough'' and there is always room for improvement. \end{itemize}